ahmetson/blocklords-tron/README.md

 ## Instructions :

 1. Install TronLink chrome extension in browser.
 2. Install TronBox for Node.js.
-It needs to compile and deploy SmartContract.
+It needs to compile and deploy SmartContract:
 ```
 $ npm install -g tronbox
 ```